Our Social Purpose:

 Dr Andrew Fisher

-Hi – I am Dr Andrew Fisher and I am MutualGain’s lead associate for emergency services.
+Hi – I am Dr Andrew Fisher and I am MutualGain’s lead associate for Community Safety.
 I started to work with MutualGain in 2012 following my retirement as a police superintendent.

 My role is to liaise with new clients and work with them to plan a training programme that suits their needs.
 I am then involved in writing and delivering the training programme and supporting the participants as they plan and deliver their events.